RealWeeks/learn-vue-todo/README.md

 parent component.

-*At this point you may wonder why we're passing data to the parent this is* *becuase since we defined our `todos` in the parent doing any changes to the* *data must be done on that level.*
+*At this point you may wonder why we're passing data to the parent this is* *because since we defined our `todos` in the parent doing any changes to the* *data must be done on that level.*

 Now let's define our methods object and our `handleTodos` method: